If you are interested in additional information about any of the 'ACCESS RGU' programmes, please contact us:

 'Access To' seeks to widen participation in Higher Education for students who are often under-represented in universities.

 Funded by the Scottish Funding Council, RGU has developed a suite of programmes designed to support talented and committed S5 and S6 pupils who aim to study at degree level, either via a college route or by direct entry to the university.
 The programmes offer S5 and S6 pupils an opportunity to get first-hand experience of undergraduate degree study courses and student life on campus via twilight sessions held after school.

 Delivered by course tutors and coordinated by the ACCESS RGU, participants are given a unique opportunity to find out more about degree course options, entry requirements, study pathways and the key skills required to be successful at university.

-Applications for the 2018/19 Access To programme are now closed.
+Applications for 2019-20 Access To programmes is now open

 Find out more